woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/filtering-payment-methods.md

 documentation.

 ## Basic usage

 Following the documentation for registering payment methods linked above, you should register your payment method with a unique `supports` feature, for example `booking_availability`.
 This will be used to isolate it and prevent other methods from displaying.

 First you will need to create a function that will perform the checks on the cart to determine what the specific payment requirements of the cart are.
 Below is an example of doing this for our `Bookable` products.

-Then you will need to use the `register_payment_requirements` on the `ExtendRestApi` class to tell the Checkout block to execute a callback to check for requirements.
+Then you will need to use the `register_payment_requirements` on the `ExtendSchema` class to tell the Checkout block to execute a callback to check for requirements.

 ## Putting it all together